jtmorris/tweet-this/readme.txt

 == Upgrade Notice ==
+= 1.4.0 =
+If you've experienced issues with the shortcode creator dialog box, for example, nothing happens when the button is clicked, be sure to update!
 = 1.1.0 =
 NEW FEATURES & THEMES: New inline link capability, shortcode creator options, and three new themes.
 = 1.0.4 =